treussart/ProbeManager/README.rst

 Presentation
 ~~~~~~~~~~~~

-It is common to note that many IDS which are installed on a system,
-are not updated, as well on the side of the software, as rules.
-This can be explained because maintenance and rule management are complicated.
-This observation made me want to develop an application that would better manage network
-and machine detection probes on a system.

-ProbeManager is an application that centralizes the management of intrusion detection system.
-For the moment the NIDS Suricata is implemented and Bro and OSSEC are being implemented.
+It is common to see that many IDS (intrusion and detection system), including the software and its rules are not updated regularly.
+This can be explained by the fact the software and rule management is often complicated, which can be a particular problem for small and medium sized enterprises that normally lack system security expertise and full time operators to supervise their respective IDS.
+This finding encouraged me to develop an application (ProbeManager) that will better manage network and machine detection probes on a system.

+ProbeManager is an application that centralizes the management of intrusion detection systems.
+The purpose of ProbeManager is to simplify the deployment of detection probes and to put together all of their functionalities in one single place.
+ProbeManager also allows you to check the status of the probes and to be notified whenever there is a problem or dysfunction.
+ProbeManager is not a SIEM (security information and event management), therefore, it doesn’t display the probe outputs (alerts, logs, etc…)

+ProbeManager is currently compatible with NIDS Suricata, and it will soon also be compatible with Bro and OSSEC.

 Features
 ========